 Reconnect the water supply tube to the fill valve, and turn the water back on.
 Flush the toilet after the toilet tank fills back up, then inspect for leaks.

-Once you are sure there are no leaks present, seal the base of your toilet with caulk.
+Once you are sure there is no leaks present, seal the base of your toilet with caulk.

 How to Prevent Future Toilet Leaks